-Not just a highly creative and experimental way to experience fashion, H&M’s designer collabs allow us all an accessible entry point into discovering luxury at a more affordable price point.
+Not just a highly creative and experimental way to experience fashion, H&M’s designer collabs allow us all an accessible entry point into discovering luxury fashion at a more affordable price point.
 The TOGA ARCHIVES x H&M collection follows the success of the high street brand’s hugely popular collaboration with Simone Rocha that had fans in a frenzy from the second it went live, and then subsequently sold out in less than an hour.

 As predicted, this collection is selling out just as fast, so scroll down to see the campaign imagery below, followed by our favourite picks from the exciting collection before heading to hm.com to shop it.
 And remember, we’d suggest hurrying if you don’t want to miss out…